No Crash, No Exploit: Automated Verification of Embedded Kernels: Case study Experimental Evaluation

 \subsection{Genericity (RQ3)}

-\mysubparagraph{Protocol} We applied our method both to \anonymos{} and \educrtos{}, two kernels running on different architectures (resp.
-ARM and x86) and memory protection mechanisms (resp. segmentation and pagination).
+\mysubparagraph{Protocol} We applied our method both to \osname{} and \educrtos{}, two kernels running on different architectures (resp.
+ARM and x86) and memory protection mechanisms (resp.\ segmentation and pagination).
 We also performed a parameterized verification of 96 \educrtos{} variants.
 Each variant was compiled with a different valuation of the following parameters: \begin{itemize} \item compiler: GCC 9.2.0, Clang 7.1.0. \item optimization flags: \texttt{-O1}, \texttt{-O2}, \texttt{-O3} or \texttt{-Os}. \item scheduling algorithms: round-robin, fixed-priority, or earliest-deadline-first scheduling. \item dynamic thread creation: enabled or disabled. \item debug printing: enabled or disabled. \end{itemize}

 \mysubparagraph{Results} We could {\it parametrically} verify all 96 \educrtos{} variants.
-The verification requires 12 to 14 lines of manual annotations (depending on the scheduler), with 12 lines being common to all variants; corresponding to an annotation per instruction ratio of less than 0.59\%.
+The verification requires 98 lines of type definitions (which we extracted automatically, as we did for \osname, from debug information) and 12 to 14 lines of manual annotations (depending on the scheduler), with 12 lines being common to all variants; corresponding to an annotation per instruction ratio of less than 0.59\%.
 The verification of each variant takes between 1.6\,s and 73\,s.
 The detailed measurements for each variant are provided in the supplementary data.

 \mysubparagraph{Conclusions} Our method is applicable to different kernel features and hardware architectures.
 It is robust: non-trivial changes in the kernel executable, like introduction of new features, or change in code patterns because of compiler or changes in optimisation levels, do not not require to change the configuration.
 This robustness makes it an interesting tool for verifying kernels coming in many variants.